 A lacking launch where these items are not considered can deal a blow that your website may never recover from.
 The greatest site in the world won’t be of any use to you if no one knows it’s there; likewise, the best marketing plan ever devised will do more harm than good if it directs potential clients to a half-finished site.
 These costly mistiming errors are all too common when the tasks of site creation and SEO are handled by separate firms, as there’s very little you can do to ensure that clear and constant communication is occurring between those you’ve hired.
 What’s worse, finding out who’s to blame for a misstep can often feel like mediating a conflict between quarreling siblings; you’re more likely to get a bunch of shrugging and finger-pointing than you are an admission of guilt.

-Using one firm for both tasks means accountability.
+Using one SEO agency for both tasks means accountability.
 It means utilizing one team whose members are already adept and experienced at communicating with one another.
-It means simplified planning and a rapid response to any issues that may occur during the creation of your site and the buildup to its launch.
+It means simplified planning and rapid response to any issues that may occur during the creation of your site and the buildup to its launch.
 Most importantly, it means never having to worry that your SEO will be rolled out before your site is ready or vice versa.
-If one firm is responsible for both tasks as a packaged product, then the members of that firm (no matter which side of the equation they're working on) are incentivized to work together to ensure that your site and its associated SEO are developed in concert to be as effective as possible.
-Designers are working with the SEO team, programmers with the SEO team, and it's a well-rounded, collaborative effort.
+If one firm is responsible for both tasks as a packaged product, then the members of that firm (no matter which side of the equation they’re working on) are incentivized to work together to ensure that your site and its associated SEO are developed in concert to be as effective as possible.
+Designers are working with the SEO team, and programmers with the SEO team, and it’s a well-rounded, collaborative effort.

 A successful launch, however, is just the beginning.
 The real work comes when those in charge of your site and its SEO are tasked with ensuring that both continue to run smoothly from then on.
-Even if you hire two companies that are extremely capable at addressing issues solely contained to their purview, the reality of digital marketing is that very few problems belong entirely to one side or the other.
-The effectiveness of a site's SEO, after all, is highly dependent on that site's content and construction.
-That being the case, it may be difficult to tell which company is at fault if a certain page isn't performing to your expectations, and even more difficult to get either to admit accountability.
-You might find yourself listening to your web design and SEO companies argue over responsibility while your site (and business) languishes; and since both know they're not entirely responsible for the site's performance, neither may be particularly motivated to make things right.
+Even if you hire two companies that are extremely capable of addressing issues solely contained to their purview, the reality of digital marketing is that very few problems belong entirely to one side or the other.
+The effectiveness of a site’s SEO, after all, is highly dependent on that site’s content and construction.
+That being the case, it may be difficult to tell which company is at fault if a certain page isn’t performing to your expectations, and even more difficult to get either to admit accountability.
+You might find yourself listening to your web design and SEO companies argue over responsibility while your site (and business) languishes, and since both know they’re not entirely responsible for the site’s performance, neither may be particularly motivated to make things right.